 The latest data available show more than a million employees in the profession, and growing at about 2,800 new jobs per month.
 At the same time, wages are hitting record highs.

 But with the Coronavirus crisis threatening a new recession, CPA Trendlines conducted a long-term, 30-year analysis, focused on the job losses caused by the dot-com crash of 2001 and the financial meltdown of 2007.
 From the analysis, CPA Trendlines calculates the profession could shed up to 10 percent of its current workforce, and not fully recover for two to seven years.

 In this report, CPA Trendlines highlights:

-- Current hiring trends in each of the bookkeeping, payroll, tax and CPA segments of the industry.
+Current and long-term hiring trends in each of the bookkeeping, payroll, tax and CPA segments of the industry (all data seasonally adjusted)